Integrate Automated Reasoning checks in your application - Amazon Bedrock

 • Set a maximum iteration count.
 The rewriting loop should have a hard limit (typically 2–5 iterations) to prevent infinite loops.
 If the response is still not valid after the maximum iterations, return the best response with a warning or fall back to a default message.

 • Process findings in priority order.
 When multiple findings are returned, address the most severe finding first.
-The severity order is: translationAmbiguous, invalid, impossible, satisfiable, valid.
+The severity order is: translationAmbiguous, impossible, invalid, satisfiable, valid.

 • Include policy context in the system prompt.
 The LLM needs access either to the source document or the full policy rules to rewrite accurately.
 You can use a Knowledge Base to include your documents in the generation request or use the ExportAutomatedReasoningPolicyVersion API to retrieve the policy definition and format it for the LLM.